Kuoxen/obc-website/docs/Setup_Peer.md

 /openchain/obc-dev-env/compile_protos.sh
 ```

-## Adding or updating a Go packages
+## Adding or updating a Go package
 Openchain uses the [Go 1.5 Vendor Experiment](https://docs.google.com/document/d/1Bz5-UB7g2uPBdOx-rw5t9MxJwkfpx90cqG9AFL0JAYo/edit) for package management.
-This means that all required packages reside in the /vendor folder within the obc-peer project.
+This means that all required packages reside in the </b>/vendor</b> folder within the obc-peer project.
 This is enabled because the GO15VENDOREXPERIMENT environment variable is set to 1 in the Vagrant environment.
 Go will use packages in this folder instead of the GOPATH when `go install` or `go build` is run.
-To manage the packages in the /vendor folder, we use [Govendor](https://github.com/kardianos/govendor).
-This is installed in the Vagrant environment.
-The following commands can be used for package management.
+To manage the packages in the <b>/vendor</b> folder, use [Govendor](https://github.com/kardianos/govendor), which is installed in the Vagrant environment.
+The following commands can be used for package management:
 ```
 # Add external packages.
 govendor add +external